pwr4exp: Power Analysis for Experimental Designs

 Combining Multiple Situations

-also apply in mixed situations.
-For example, consider a model combining:
+For example, consider a model including interactions among three

 , fC